-Max is a 3″ high stuffed bunny, with long floppy ears, holding an orange carrot in one hand… I mean one paw, not hand!
+Who’s Max?
+He’s a 3″ high stuffed bunny, with long floppy ears, holding an orange carrot-snack in one hand… or paw!

 Max had already been helping me raise awareness of a rare disease, called Complex Regional Pain Syndrome (CRPS; some people still use the old name of Reflex Sympathetic Dystrophy or RSD), for a few months.

 He comes with me on bike rides, and when I stop to take his picture at parks, historic sites, and other public places, someone will usually ask about him.

 So I point out the orange carrot he’s holding, and tell the person (sometimes a whole group!) that orange is the colour of a rare disease called CRPS… and then they’ll almost always ask about the disease, or why I’m raising awareness for it…